GeoffreyHPro/paymentExerciceWebFlux/README.md

 # Project of payment API

-The project is a new version of paymentExercice : https://github.com/GeoffreyHPro/paymentExercice the old version works with h2 database and jpa.
+The project is a new version of paymentExercice : https://github.com/GeoffreyHPro/paymentExercice the old version i started works with h2 database and jpa.
+But i dont finish it to learn and implement exercie in webflux.

 This new version works with postgresql and webflux.

 This project allows to create, read, and modify a payment.